 - A moving object does not stop moving by itself.

-- A rolling ball on rough surface or ground stops earlier than on smooth surface,because rough surfaces offer more friction than smooth surface.
-If there would no force to oppose then the motion of a body than the moving body would never stop.
+- A rolling ball on a rough surface or ground stops earlier than on a smooth surface because rough surfaces offer more friction than a smooth surface.
+If there would no force to oppose then the motion of a body then the moving body would never stop.